FeTS-AI/Challenge/Task_1/README.md

 For a given collaborator, these normal distributions are constant throughout the experiment.
 Again, each possible timing distribution is based on actual timing information from a subset of the hospitals in the FeTS intitiative.
 You can find these distributions in the experiment.py file (search for ## COLLABORATOR TIMING DISTRIBUTIONS), as well as the random seed used to ensure reproducibility.

+### Use in Ranking

+For 2022, this metric will be weighted the same as Dice and Hausdorff from each region of interest **together**.
+Basically, this year, this metric will be **weighted more** for ranking.

 ## Data Partitioning and Sharding
 The FeTS 2022 data release consists of a training set and two CSV files - each providing information for how to partition the training data into non-IID institutional subsets.
 The release will contain subfolders for single patient records whose names have the format `FeTS2022_###`, and two CSV files:
 - **partitioning_1.csv**